 Source #3: The third primary website was the-numbers.com.
 This dataset included just the movie’s release date, revenue, and production budget.

 Source #4: The first of the two movie APIs we used was The Open Movie Database (OMDB).
 APIs have the potential to have more up-to-date data or have different features or information compared with the static data we found in our website sources.
-In order to pull from the API, we needed a list of movies.
+In order to pull data from the API, we needed a list of movies.
 Since we decided to make the MovieLens data our base file (Source #1), we wanted to pull the same list of movies that were already in that large file and then merge any information we pulled from the API.
 In order to pull data from this API, we used the one of the movie ID columns in the MovieLens data (IMDB ID) and fed those ID’s for movies released in 1995 and onwards.
 The code associated with this is in the pull_OMDB_API.py file.
 We took the output and stored that as another dataset.
 Because of the amount of data we needed to pull, we required assistance from the OMDB API owner to give us both his direct server’s URL and a temporary increase in our daily pull limit.
 Because of this, anyone trying to run the code associated with this API pull will run into problems because we were asked to not publish the server’s URL in any of our code.

 Source #5: The second of the two movie APIs we used was The Movie Database (TMDB).
 This is where the data from Source #2 came from; however, because of the possibility that pulling data from an API would give us more up-to-date data, we went ahead and also pulled data from this API in order to eventually merge all the data sources together.
 The code associated with this is in the pull_TMDB_API.py file.
 Pulling data through TMDB was more complicated because we had to do a two-step procedure.
 The reason for this is because TMDB provides a full set of movie features only when you pull movies using TMDB’s own set of movie IDs.
 In contrast, if any other recognized movie ID is used, only a portion of the movie’s features would be pulled.